Fieger on Oxford lawsuit: Sister saw sibling get shot, 'narrowly escaped the bullets'

 On Nov.
 30, Ethan Crumbley came to school with a gun and opened fire, police said.

-The Oakland County Sherriff's office has said prior social media rumors have not been linked to that attack.
-But the lawsuit claims school officials could have taken action to remove Crumbley from school, and that they failed to reach out to a school liaison officer regarding the incidents.
+The Oakland County Sheriff's Office has said prior social media rumors have not been linked to that attack.
+But the lawsuit claims school officials could have taken action to remove Crumbley from school, and that they failed to reach out to a school liaison officer, who also is an Oakland County Sheriff's deputy, regarding the incidents.

+“We hope by this lawsuit to make the financial cost of allowing children to be slaughtered very high so as to compel people to do something,” Fieger said, noting the lawsuit is about triggering change — and punishment.

+This fall, three years after the 2018 school massacre in Parkland, Florida, the school district reached a $25 million settlement with the families of 52 people affected by the shooting.

+In 2018, a judge threw out a case against the town of Newtown, Connecticut, and the town's school district over the 2012 Sandy Hook Elementary shootings that left 26 people dead.
+The judge concluded the school was protected by government immunity, which may also serve as a defense for Oxford school district officials.

-Ethan Crumbley is facing terrorism and first-degree murder charges and faces up to life in prison if convicted.
-His parents are facing involuntary manslaughter charges that could send them to prison for 15 years if convicted.
+Meanwhile, Ethan Crumbley faces up to life in prison if convicted.
+His parents, James and Jennifer Crumbley, are facing involuntary manslaughter charges related to their actions and inactions in the shooting.
+Each involuntary manslaughter charge is punishable by up to 15 years in prison, if convicted.

 Read the lawsuit